A monitor displaying a gauge to represent web application monitoring

 But let’s not get ahead of ourselves!
 Instead, let's take a moment to talk about why web application monitoring is important for any business, particularly for PHP web applications.

-Why Does PHP Web App Monitoring Matter?
+Why Does PHP Application Monitoring Matter?

 At Zend, we’re in the business of ensuring enterprise-grade PHP applications run with performance and security.
 Customers often open support cases with us, and let me tell you, when an e-commerce site has a performance issue, it is absolutely business critical.
 Millions of dollars in sales can be lost in a short period of time due to poor PHP web application performance caused by insufficient web application monitoring.